eToro vs IG | Which Broker Is Best for UK Investors in 2026?

 How Safe and Regulated Are These Brokers?

 Both brokers are FCA-regulated, protecting client money in segregated accounts. eToro combines UK regulation with additional licences worldwide, while IG has a longer domestic track record.
 Both are safe, but IG’s heritage may appeal more to traditional UK investors seeking stability.
+I cover IG’s safety credentials in full in a separate review.

 What Investment Options Do They Offer?

 eToro covers over 3,000 instruments, including stocks, ETFs, crypto, and CFDs, making it versatile for everyday investors.
-IG offers a far broader selection—more than 17,000 markets, including forex, commodities, indices, and options.
-It’s the go-to choice for advanced traders needing market depth.
+IG offers a far broader selection — more than 17,000 markets, including forex, commodities, indices, and options.
+It's the go-to choice for advanced traders needing market depth.

 Which Broker Offers the Best Platform Experience?